leukemia-kispi/HiChIP-Analysis/README.md

 - The ATAC-seq data for HAL-01 cells found under the GEO series accession number GSE186942, [GSM5663910](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5663910).

 To get started follow this link [GeneralSetup.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/GeneralSetup.md) and proceed from there to the specific pipeline steps.

-Optionally use the Docker image with all tools and dependecies setup.
-[Still needs to be created]

-If you want to run the data using the same software versions and dependecies for the data generated for TCF3::HLF HiChIP use the ...Legacy.yml found under VersionDependecies/Legacy.

 ## Overview